 On March 10th Clinton had received a dispatch from Wellington, to the effect that since Suchet's force had been reduced to a shadow, the Anglo-Sicilians were no longer needed in Catalonia.
-He was ordered to break up his corps, and to march with six of his British and German Legion battalions to join his chief's army on the Adour1.
+He was ordered to break up his corps, and to march with six of his British and German Legion battalions to join his chief's army on the Adour.
 The Sicilians and a few other units might be returned to Lord William Bentinck, to aid in his invasion of Italy.
 Sarsfield's and Whittingham's Spaniards might be made over to Copons and Elio.
-The six battalions ear-marked for France would have given Wellington the numbers sufficient for him to constitute a new division for his own field-army, if one of the unattached Portuguese brigades were added to them, and this would have been most useful aid, the troops being all veterans with several years' experience of Spain, Clinton, however, ventured to raise objections: he made arrangements for the breaking up of the army, but did not execute them.
-In two long letters of March he urged that Copons had left only one Spanish brigade before Barcelona: even with the addition of Sarsfield's and Whittingham's divisions, a total force of 10,000 men would not be strong enough to hold the immensely long lines of investment.
-The governor Habert, with his 8,000 men, could break out, if he chose, at some point of the thinly held circle.
-Moreover, Suchet's army on the Fluvia was not so negligible as had been supposed-by calling in the garrisons he had collected at least 10,000 men-and Copons's troops in the northern parts of the principality, only 6,000 strong, could not cope with such a force.
-That general wrote that he could not possibly spare another brigade to strengthen the Barcelona investment-line, if the Anglo-Sicilians were to depart1.
-So Clinton stated that he should not move, unless peremptory orders were sent him, till either he were certain that Suchet had no more than 5,000 men left, or else that more Spanish troops were ready to reinforce the divisions left before Barcelona2.
+The six battalions ear-marked for France would have given Wellington the numbers sufficient for him to constitute a new division for his own field-army, if one of the unattached Portuguese brigades were added to them, and

-1 He was to bring the 1st and 2nd battalion of the 27th, the 44th, 58th, 81st, and 4th Line K.G.L. with three field-batteries.
+&lt;sup>1 He was to bring the 1st and 2nd battalion of the 27th, the 44th, 58th, 81st, and 4th Line K.G.L. with three field-batteries.
 The 10th, De Roll's, the Anglo-Italian battalions, the Calabrians, and the Sicilian 'Estero' regiment were to go back to Sicily, Dillon's and the 2/67th to strengthen the garrison of Gibraltar, then much depleted.
 Wellington to Clinton, March 4.
 Dispatches, xi. p.
 544.